 Poker theory is, essentially, the rules of profiting from poker.

 This means understanding how the game works: the basic math, percentages, and what determines how profitable a decision is in the long run.

 And as David Sklansky, author of The Theory Of Poker once put it, “It’s the aim of maximizing wins, and minimizing losses.”

 So how do you do this?

-You’ll make profitable plays, virtually every time.
+Meaning that, against 99.9% of players, make the profitable play virtually every time.

-And that’s why I’ve been consistently crushing cash games, and tournaments for the past 12 years.
+And that’s why I’ve been consistently crushing cash games and tournaments for the past 12 years.

-And I’ve played against THE biggest names in the game…and won.
+And I’ve played against the biggest names in the game.
+And won.

 (NOTE: if you’re serious about improving your game, I’ve prepared a FREE preflop guide for you to check out by linking the link below.)